The Confident Eater

 Removing ourselves from the feeding relationship.

 This is not something that is frequently discussed.
 In fact, often the opposite advice is dispensed.
-We are told how to get our child to do this or that and much of the advice revolves around us ‘being in the middle of that feeding relationship’.
+You are told how to get your child to do this or that.
+Therefore, much of the advice revolves around us ‘being in the middle of that feeding relationship’.

 This operates on many levels.
-Ideally, for our child to have a long-term positive relationship with food and feeding, they must be able to manage internal cues and eat for intrinsic reasons.
+Ideally, for your child to have a long-term positive relationship with food and feeding, they must be able to manage internal cues and eat for intrinsic reasons.

-If our child is a fussy eater we often feel we have to do more to support them.
-To a degree this is true, but it really depends on how that looks in practice.
-If it means we are featuring more heavily in the middle of the feeding relationship, it’s generally unhelpful.
+If your child is a fussy eater, you often feel as though you have to do more to support them.
+And this is largely true.
+However, it also depends on what that looks like in practice.
+If it means you are featuring more heavily in the middle of the feeding relationship – therefore in between your child and their food – it’s generally unhelpful.

-1. Micromanaging v choice – having a fussy eater aside from being enormously frustrating, can also be worrying.
-They eat a narrow diet and often it’s not comprised of the foods that we know are optimal for nutrition.
+1. Micromanaging v choice – having a fussy eater, aside from being enormously frustrating, can also be worrying.
+They eat a narrow diet and often it’s not comprised of the foods that you know are optimal for nutrition.

-To ‘help’ we often resort to micromanaging.
-This is where we are constantly attempting to determine what our child should eat.
+To ‘help’ you often resort to micromanaging.
+This is where you are attempting to determine what your child should eat.
 For example, “have a nibble on this broccoli before you have more bread”.

-Instead, consistently serving what we want eaten, but putting more choice in a child’s hands is generally better for long-term better eating.
+Instead of micromanaging, consistently serving what you want eaten, while at the same time putting more choice in a child’s hands is generally better for long-term better eating.

 I know the first thing you may be thinking is “but then they will only eat the bread”.
 And that may be the case to begin with.

-It also removes agency from our child.
-They lose the ability to make decisions as all of the important ones are being decided by us.
-What then happens if we aren’t there – as will be the case when they are older?
+It also removes agency from your child.
+They lose the ability to make decisions as all the important ones are being decided by the parent.
+What then happens if you aren’t there – as will be the case when they are older?

-2. Bribing v autonomy – I know that bribing is often recommended as a good way to enable a picky eater to eat more of the foods we’d like them to eat.
+2. Bribing v autonomy – I know that bribing is often recommended as a good way to enable a picky eater to eat more of the foods you’d like them to eat.

 However, I find that bribery firstly can escalate (who holds all the power?), and secondly, is not building an intrinsic love of food.
 In fact, it may even do the opposite “eat this yucky stuff so you get the yummy stuff”.